Movie Locations In Paris

 The delightful “Midnight In Paris”

 This movie is an ode to Paris.
 The character played by Owen Wilson travels through the Paris of today and that of the 19th century.
 The ending scene, where he meets up with a Parisian girl he met in Montmartre takes place on the bridge Alexandre-III.
-It was built in 1900 for the Universal Exhibition, and I personally think this is the most beautiful Paris bridge!
+It was built in 1900 for the Universal Exhibition, and I personally think this is the most beautiful Paris bridge (more beautiful bridges)!

 The fascinating “Da Vinci Code”

-At the beginning of Da Vinci Code, the murder victim is found in the Grand Gallery of the Louvre Museum.
+At the beginning of Da Vinci Code, the murder victim is found in the Grand Gallery of the Louvre Museum (more information about the Louvre).
 This is where the investigation begins and also where it ends, but I will not say more for the sake of those who have not seen the movie yet!

 When he is staying in Paris, Robert Langdon in Da Vinci Code has a room in the Ritz, Paris’ most famous hotel.
 So does Miranda, the character played by Meryl Streep in The Devil wears Prada!